-Issue 2 of our School newsletter for staff
+Issue 2 of our School newsletter for staff and students.

 My thanks to everyone who attended our general meeting, 25 January 2016, not least Mirella Lapata, Alastair Scobie, Colin Adams, Martin Wright and Jon Oberlander who gave presentations.

 It was good to hear that more of us feel encouraged to take up career development opportunities than we used to; that we’re part of the biggest tech cluster outside London, that student numbers are buoyant, we’re recruiting new staff and have ambitious plans both for Appleton Tower and the Data Technology Institute.